 Everyone should have the right to decent and fair working conditions.
-ActionAid stands with women on the frontlines of injustice in the garment industry and will be holding big brands in Australia accountable as part of the She Wears the Cost campaign.
+ActionAid stands with women on the frontlines of injustice in the garment industry and is holding Nike accountable for the Violet Apparel wage theft case as part of the She Wears the Cost campaign.

 Will you join us?
-Sign a petition, take action on social media or donate to the Pledge your Purchase appeal to stand in solidarity with women garment workers.
+Send a message to Nike, take action on social media or donate to the Pledge your Purchase appeal to stand in solidarity with women garment workers.